- Common uses

 - new or worsening cough; shortness of breath; or chest pain

-- rapid heartbeat; constipation; increased sweating; voice changes; weight changes; feeling more thirsty than usual; dizziness or fainting; hair loss; nausea; vomiting; changes in mood; stomach pain; or feeling cold
+- headaches that won't go away or unusual headaches; rapid heartbeat; constipation; increased sweating; voice changes; weight changes; feeling more hungry or thirsty than usual; dizziness or fainting; hair loss; vomiting; changes in mood or behavior such as decreased sex drive, feeling irritable, confused, or forgetful; stomach pain; or feeling cold

 - diarrhea; blood in stools; dark, tarry, sticky stools; or stomach area pain or tenderness